Naturally, if you want to buy a VPN service, you will read a bunch of reviews on Google and pick a service that has the most positive reviews.

 - Speed Test

-- Analyzing features such as Kill switch, Server locations, Anonymous DNS servers.
+- Analyzing features such as Kill switch, Server locations, and Anonymous DNS servers.

 - Logging policy